Our Mission

 founder

-Jeremy Bangs is the founder and director of the Leiden American Pilgrim Museum Foundation, and nowadays also its Honorary Board Member.
+Jeremy Bangs is the founder of the Leiden American Pilgrim Museum Foundation and was director from 1997 to 2023.

 He has also published a variety of books and articles on Dutch art and architecture, and Dutch and American history.
 His books on non-Pilgrim topics include: